vinnyA3/animego-dl/README.md

 animego-dl -d <destination dir> '<anime series name>'`
 ```

-If you did not install globally, you can run from the root of the project's source directory:
+If you did not install globally & installed from source, you can run the following from the root of the project:
 ```
-node bin -d <destination dir> '<anime series name>'`
+node ./dist/bin -d <destination dir> '<anime series name>'`
 ```
 ---